deepchecks/deepchecks/README.md

 The check results can be used to automatically make informed decisions about your model's production-readiness, and for monitoring it over time in production.
-The check results can be examined with visual reports (by saving them to an HTML file, or seeing them in Jupyter), processed with code (using their pythonic / json output), and inspected and collaborated on with a Deepchecks' dynamic UI (for examining test results and for production monitoring).
+The check results can be examined with visual reports (by saving them to an HTML file, or seeing them in Jupyter), processed with code (using their pythonic / json output), and inspected and collaborated on with Deepchecks' dynamic UI (for examining test results and for production monitoring).

 <!---